The Queen's Gambit (novel): Plot

 At the age of 8, Beth Harmon is orphaned when her mother dies in a car accident.
 She is sent to Methuen, an orphanage where the children are fed tranquilizers to keep them compliant.

 While there Beth observes the janitor, Mr. Shaibel, playing chess by himself.
 While he is initially reluctant to teach a girl, Beth eventually persuades him to play with her.
 Within a few months Mr. Shaibel confesses he has taught her all he knows and introduces her to a local high school teacher who runs the chess club.

 Shortly after Beth beats a group of high school students at chess, she learns that the state is banning the use of tranquilizers on children.
 During an attempt to hoard the remaining tranquilizers for herself she accidentally overdoses.
 As part of her punishment for being caught she is forbidden from playing chess and interacting with Mr. Shaibel.
-She is befriended by Jolene, an athletic 13 year old black girl, who awkwardly attempts to initiate a sexual relationship.
+She is befriended by Jolene, an athletic 13-year-old black girl, who sexually assaults her in the girls’ bedroom one night.

-5 years later at the age of 13, Beth is adopted by the Wheatleys.
+Five years later at the age of 13, Beth is adopted by the Wheatleys.
 Mr. Wheatley abandons his wife shortly after Beth is adopted.
 Beth immediately tries to play chess again.
 After stealing a chess magazine she learns that a local high school is holding a chess tournament and secretly writes to Mr. Shaibel asking him to lend her the funds to enter the tournament.
 Despite being an unranked player and not having had access to a chess set in five years, Beth not only wins the tournament but defeats the Kentucky state champion Harry Beltik.
-Unable to cash her winnings herself she reveals that she has won to Mrs. Wheatley.
-In desperate financial straits Mrs. Wheatley begins arranging for Beth to play more tournaments focusing on the ones with the highest prizes and collecting a 10% agent's fee.
+Unable to cash her winnings herself, she reveals that she has won to Mrs. Wheatley.
+In desperate financial straits Mrs. Wheatley begins arranging for Beth to play more tournaments, focusing on the ones with the highest prizes and collecting a 10% agent's fee.